Duhël

 Duhël (Дуље, Duhël/Duhla) is a settlement in the Suva Reka municipality in Kosovo.
-The village is exclusively ethnic Albanian; in the 1991 census, it had 1399 inhabitants.
+The village is exclusively ethnic Albanian; in the 2024 census, it had 1,020 inhabitants.

 Geography

-The village lies in Prizrenski Podgor, about 25 km east of Prizren, on the west side of the Crnoljeva and offset of the Šar Mountains.
+The village lies in Prizrenski Podgor, about 25 km east of Prizren, on the west side of the Carralevë and offset of the Šar Mountains.
 It lies in the region of Podrimlje.
 From its heights, one can view almost the whole of Metohija.
-Dulje extends over a lake terrace, nearly 1 km wide, around 750 m high, which in this part represents the border of the Metohija-Prizren region.
+Duhël extends over a lake terrace, nearly 1 km wide, around 750 m high, which in this part represents the border of the Metohija-Prizren region.
 The rural settlement lies on a cadastral area of 1413 hectares.
-Dulje includes two major physiognomic parts: Dulje, the main part with three mahala (hamlets); Rafš, Srpska (Mahallae Shkijeve) and Sopska; the second part is Dragačin, an isolated hamlet on the right valley side of the Dragačin river.
-The Suhareka-Duhël-Malisheva road goes through the village.
+Duhël includes two major physiognomic parts: Duhël, the main part with three mahala (hamlets); Rrafsh, Srpska (Mahalla e serbëve) and Sopska; the second part is Dragaçin, an isolated hamlet on the right valley side of the Dragaçinn river.
+The Suhareka-Duhël-Malishevë road goes through the village.

-Dulje was formerly a seat of a municipality with the same name, though it still represents an administrative and cultural center for the neighbouring villages.
+Duhla was formerly a seat of a municipality with the same name, though it still represents an administrative and cultural center for the neighbouring villages.

 History

 The village is mentioned for the first time in the Saint Archangels charter (Svetoarhanđelska povelja) of Emperor Stephen Uroš IV Dušan, dating to 1348, as Duhlje.
-A medieval road crossed Dulje, from Prizren to Štimlje, further to the interior of Serbia.
+A medieval road crossed Duhël, from Prizren to Shtime, further to the interior of Serbia.
 There are ruins of the medieval Serbian Orthodox Churches of Parascheva (Sv.
 Petka), on a graveyard, and the Holy Salvation (Sv.
 Spasa), by the spring of the Lukara stream, in the village.

-In 1881, when Dervish-Pasha crushed the rebel Albanians in Ferizovik, he hung Albanian Sejf-Košar to a pear tree between Ferizovići and Štimlje.
-Some of the Albanians sought rest in Dulje Hana, after their defeat.
+In 1881, when Dervish-Pasha crushed the rebel Albanians in Ferizovik, he hung Albanian Sefë Koshari to a pear tree between Ferizovići and Shtime.
+Some of the Albanians sought rest in Duhla Hana, after their defeat.
 When the innkeeper burnt trees in the furnace, the Albanians woke up in fear; they thought Dervish-Pasha had come after them shooting guns, after which they fled.

-During the Serbian Campaign (World War I), in 1915, after the Bulgarian breakthrough of Serbian positions, the last Serbian contingents in Kosovo had divisions in Crnoljeva; the Cavalry Division had retreated to the Dulje Hana.
+During the Serbian Campaign (World War I), in 1915, after the Bulgarian breakthrough of Serbian positions, the last Serbian contingents in Kosovo had divisions in Carralevë; the Cavalry Division had retreated to the Duhla Hana.

 During the Kosovo War, the Kosovo Liberation Army (KLA) operated in the region and the area experienced bombings by NATO forces.
 KLA forces were reported to have killed and wounded several Serbian policemen and civilians.